amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 ## (b) Use minimap2 to map transcripts to genome

-Use Minimap2 to map the transcripts to the genome sequence, and then sort the result.The final output will be called Al_isoseq_final.bam:
+Use Minimap2 to map the transcripts to the genome sequence, and then sort the result.The final output will be called al_isoseq_mapped.bam:
 ```
 cd /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/braker2/braker_isoseq
-sbatch minimap2.sh /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/braker2/masked_genome.fasta all.subreads.fastq Al_isoseq_final
+sbatch minimap2.sh /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/braker2/masked_genome.fasta all.subreads.fastq al_isoseq_mapped.bam
 ```

 ```